Educational toys for 4-5 year olds

 Story stones

 Paint different pictures from their favourite story, onto clean dry pebbles.
 Use as many as you need for characters and objects.
-Allow your child to retell it, or even make up their own.
+Allow your child to retell the story or even make up one of their own!

 Read a book

-Singing along to their favourite songs is a great way to develop their reading skills, memory and confidence – let them find their inner X factor.
+Boost their confidence.
+Performing and singing along to their favourite songs is a great way to develop reading, memory and communication skills.
+Let them find their inner X factor.